Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 Set _Application Name_ to `demo_lstm`.
 ML Lambda will automatically detect and fill models' signatures for you.

->Note: There's an option to add multiple models to one stage, which might be confusing, because you may include all pipeline steps(pre, lstm, post) into a signle stage.
+>Note: There's an option to add multiple models to one stage which might be confusing, because you may include all pipeline steps(pre, lstm, post) into a signle stage.
 Make sure, you've added new steps via `ADD NEW STAGE` button.

 >Note, because we created a __Multi-staged__ application, ML Lambda automatically referred its contract.
 By default, the name of the signature in that contract is the name of the app.

+Invoking applications described in a section [below]({{site.baseurl}}{%link _posts/2018-06-15-getting-started.md%}#invoking-applications).

 ## Uploading own model
-{: #running-own-app}
+{: #upploading-own-model}

-Because our examples are already configured, there isn't much work to do with them rather than just to upload.
-In this tutorial we will start from scratch, create a simple linear regression model, configure it, upload to the server, and create an application to run it.
+Because our examples were already configured for us, there isn't much work to do with them rather than just to upload.
+In this section we will start from scratch, create a simple linear regression model, configure it, upload to the server, and create an application to run it.

+### Creating model

 Create a directory for the model and add `model.py` inside it.